M-Files/Developer-Portal/APIs/REST-API/Reference/resources/session/index.md

 ### PUT
 {:.method}

-Note that PUT and DELETE verbs may not be supported in IIS; it is recommended to route them via the POST verb and specify the _method, as [detailed in the compatibility page]({{ site.baseurl }}/APIs/REST-API/Reference/compatibility/#http-methods).
+Note that PUT and DELETE verbs may not be supported in IIS; it is recommended to route them via the POST verb and specify the `_method` querystring parameter, as [detailed in the compatibility page]({{ site.baseurl }}/APIs/REST-API/Reference/compatibility/#http-methods).
 {:.remark}

 {:.method}